federal-geospatial-platform/CDTK-Documentation/docs/source/data.rst

 	* The corresponding layer in the other language's project must have the exact **same short name**.

-	* There is no need to fill the other fields in that tab as any information inputed in the "Metadata" will be automatically copied over to the "QGIS Server" tab by the CDTK process.
+	* There is no need to fill the other fields in that tab as any information inputed in the "Metadata" will be automatically copied over to the "QGIS Server" tab by the DDR process.

 * Suggested: